RodNSS/Nashville_Airbnb_Neighborhood_Crime_Exploration/README.md

 For best viewing experience, enter full screen mode on your browser and uncheck "Always Show Toolbar in Full Screen."
 I built the app using a 15 inch screen (2880 x 1800) and a 27 inch external monitor (3840 X 2160) but I realize the layout may look less than ideal on different sized screens.
-I plan on fixing this and add features that enhance the user experinece in future updates.
+I plan on fixing this and adding features that enhance the user experinece in future updates.

 Link to app: https://roderick.shinyapps.io/Nashville-Airbnb-Crime-Map/